bassbounce/twrp_device_xiaomi_beryllium/README.md

-PocoPhone F1 was announced and released 22 august 2018.
+PocoPhone F1 was announced and released on 22th of august 2018.

 ## Device specifications